How to Block Spotify Ads from Any Device

 Spotify’s free account has to offer lots of music in all genres.
-But even when listening to some best-of-all-times songs, one can easily get frustrated by online ads.
+But online ads can easily frustrate you even when you listen to some best-of-all-times songs.
 Sure, all free online content comes at the price of consuming advertisements.
-But what makes Spotify ads especially bad, is the fact that they interrupt the listening experience, are not skippable, and, often, quite repetitive.
+But what makes Spotify ads especially bad is that they interrupt the listening experience, are not skippable, and are often repetitive.

 - How to block Spotify ads on PC